majouve/FLAME/README.md

 NOTE: Alternative outputs are:
 NA: This occurs when the central coin find has NA for the start year or the end year NA as the component of a list (ex. c(0, 97, NA)): This occurs when one of the radius years has an NA listed for the start year or end year

+### (15) Filters Part II

+Are the cfIDs sequential?

+Where does the total amount of coins in the coin find pair fall in comparison to the other pairs?

+### (16) Computing Composites